hkanezashi/IGPM-PEM/README.md

 - Edges/Step: Number of edges to be added per step
 - Steps: Number of total steps
 - InputEdgelist: Edge list file (first and second columns indicate source and destination vertex ID)
-- OutputJSON: Graph file in JSON format
+- OutputJSON: Graph file in JSON format used for the graph pattern matching process

 ## Configuration File (ini format)